🧘 Curs nou de Abheda Yoga

 An aura of intensely bright light surrounded his angelic being, and he had all the major and minor signs of a spiritually liberated being.”

-At that time, Indrabodhi, the king of that country had no children.
+At that time, Indrabodhi, the king of that country, had no children.

-He married Princess Bhasadhara (“The Keeper of Light”) and ruled the Kingdom of Orgyen, according to the precepts of DHARMA(Buddhist teaching).
+He married Princess Bhasadhara (“Keeper of Light”) and ruled the kingdom of Orgyen, in accordance with the precepts of the DHARMA (Buddhist teaching).

 “Life is like the dew of the grass”

-PADMAKARA first went to the cemeteries “The Cool Grove”, “The Happy Forest” and “Sosaling”.
+PADMAKARA first went to the cemeteries “Cool Grove”, “Merry Forest” and “Sosaling”.

-Learned the secret language of DAKINIs
+He learned the secret language of the DAKINI

 In this way, PADMAKARA became known as DORJE DRAKPO TSAL (“The Terrible Power of VAJRA”).